Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 };

-A good description:
+A stronger description:

 export const tool: AppToolConfig = {